 This outfit features pieces that have trendier details, but have nevertheless become classics in my fairly conservative wardrobe.
-Last October, I saw this leopard linen coat on Chloe and didn’t wait five minutes before messaging her about the quality and fit.
 A leopard print coat may not be everyone’s cup of tea, but I loved the more wearable textured linen unlike the usual faux fur.
-After trying on so many items that I’ve felt yawningly indifferent about, I’ve been all the more appreciative of pieces that get me excited at first sight.
+After trying on so many items that I’ve felt yawningly indifferent about, I’ve been all the more appreciative of pieces that get me excited at first sight!

 And now for the not so fun but unfortunately necessary part of having well-fitting clothes – getting & paying for alterations.
 Wendy, who is very similar to me in size, bought the same coat and got it beautifully altered in L.A. (as shown in the below right pic).
 Her tailor took the torso up by the shoulders, which is a fix I’m familiar with for dresses and tops but never had done for a coat.
 I imagine it’s very complex, but the end result is a proportionate, properly-tailored garment …versus one that has just been hemmed and taken-in, but with all the details (button and pocket placement, lapels, etc) left unadjusted.
 I was fascinated!
 Proper tailoring must be a dying art, as the tailors I asked in Boston said they’d never done that for coats, and quickly shunned my suggestion like it was a bunch of baloney.

-Left: Unaltered coat on me in sz 00, leopard “linebacker” style
+Left: Unaltered coat on me in sz 00

 Right: Wendy’s coat post-alterations on her – entire torso was lifted by the shoulders, shoulder width was narrowed, sleeves were slimmed, torso was slimmed and hemmed

-Total cost was $60 to take in the shoulders, slim and hem the torso, and slim the sleeves.
-I was expecting to pay well over $100, and felt this was extremely low for the amount of work done (which the tailor proclaimed himself afterwards).
-His rates are very unpredictable, though – he’ll charge me $12 to slim a skirt one month and $25 the next (possibly after realizing how much work the prior one was), and I don’t argue.
-My aunt says not to bargain with tailors after you’ve handed over the clothes, if you want your stuff to come back in the best shape possible!
+Total cost for me was $60 to take in the shoulders, slim and hem the torso, and slim the sleeves.
+I was expecting to pay well over $100, so note this is unusually low for the amount of work done (which the tailor proclaimed himself afterwards) and not to be expected.
+My aunt says not to bargain with tailors, if you want your stuff to come back in the best shape possible!